And here’s Seth’s discussion about the book and those topics in the Dysart & Jones Nexter Chat!

 A- very few people in my company understand the concepts of terminology, taxonomy, ontology, or knowledge graphs.
 So gathering a team of passionate people around such an initiative is hard, and we cannot have all the stakeholders involved.

-B- we believe we need some form of coaching to facilitate our working group, chartered to develop a high-level ontology starting from a set of classification taxonomies that are often used inside the company, with of course some variations from one knowledge base to another.
+B- we believe we need some form of coaching to facilitate our working group, chartered to develop a high-level ontology starting from a set of classification taxonomies that are often used inside the company, with of course some variations from one knowledge

 So my question to you is: do you have a contact with a taxonomy/ontology consultant who could help run our various workshops ?
 And if this person could be based in France, Germany or the UK, it would be even better.